yubozhao/website/content/en/docs/components/serving/bentoml.md

         return self.artifacts.model.predict(df)
 ```

-The following code to create a BentoService SavedBundle with the iris classification
+The following code trains a classifier model and serve it with the IrisClassifier
-model.
-A BentoService SavedBundle is a versioned file archive ready for production
-deployment.
-The archive contains the model service defined above, python code
-dependencies, PyPi dependencies, and the trained iris classification model:
+defined above:

 ```python
 # main.py